 Searching for the perfect loan for your small business can seem like a daunting and confusing task.
-From merchant cash advances to lines of credit, there are many types of business loans available; all work a little differently, and all charge different costs and fees during the application and borrowing process.
+From merchant cash advances to lines of credit, there are many types of business loans available; all work a little differently, with each charging different costs and fees during the application and borrowing process.

-The most effective way to get the best deal on a business loan is to be educated.
-If you want to ensure that you’ve found the perfect business loan (and aren’t paying too much for it) it’s important to know what kind of fees a lender might charge.
-Here are a few common fees you should be looking for.
+The most effective way to get the best deal on a business loan is to educate yourself.
+If you want to ensure that you’ve found the perfect business loan (and aren’t paying too much for it), it’s important to know what kind of rates and fees a lender might charge.
+Below, we’ll explain everything you need to know about business loan rates and fees.

 Table of Contents